alfonsosaera/RNAseq/README.md

 ![](README_files/paper.png)

-They perform in Arabidopsis wild type, mkp1 and mkp1 mpk6 seedlings treated with the bacterially derived PAMP elf26 for 0, 30, and 90 min.
+They perform a transcriptome analysis in Arabidopsis wild type, mkp1 and mkp1 mpk6 seedlings treated with the bacterially derived PAMP elf26 for 0, 30, and 90 min.
 The raw Illumina reads generated from RNAseq experiments were deposited at NCBI (SRP101277).

 I will use the wild type and mkp1 seedlings at 90 min.